 How mature is your supply chain security?
 See how good your existing open source security and integrity controls are by taking our quick, 8-question self-assessment.

 US President Biden has called for bold software changes as a response to the dramatic rise in cyber attacks, including some of the most crippling hacks to both physical and software infrastructure in recent memory:

 - SolarWinds, which compromised IT resource management software used by over 33,000 clients, including the US Government

 - Colonial Pipeline, which crippled delivery of gas and oil to the US East Coast

-The President’s Executive Order calls for adoption of multiple security best practices, but of special note to software vendors is the fact that the US Federal Government will now require:
+The President’s Executive Order calls for adoption of multiple security best practices, but of special note to software and FedRAMP vendors is the fact that the US Federal Government will now require: